SimonBackx/cc-spook/README.md

     - `tests/`: Jest setup scripts
     - `.env`: Your environment file
     - `index.js`: Runs the server with the .env environment file
+    - `server.js`: Express server setup without starting the server (used in tests)
+    - `websocketServer.js`: Websocket server and methods
     - `knexfile.js`: Config file to run the migrations
 - `frontend/`: Frontend project
-    - `dist/`: Generated frontend assets that will get served in the root directory of the backend server
+    - `build/`: Webpack will build the project to this (gitignored) directory
-        - `css/`: The compiled css files
+    - `src/`: Source files, not compiled
+        - `components/`: All React components
+        - `contexts/`: React Context and providers (mainly for authentication)
+        - `helpers/`: Helper methods (e.g. formatting)
         - `scss/`: Sass files
             - `base/`: The SCSS files that are often used by others (variables, styles...)
-        - `components/`: Reusable CSS for specific parts of a page
+            - `components/`: SCSS that is associated with a given (React) component.
+For now, these are all imported via the `index.scss` file, but we could move the individual scss files to get only imported with the corresponding React component (that would allow to do some code chunking in the future)
             - `elements/`: CSS that is bound to HTML element tags (no classes or ids)
-    - `static/`: All the static assets of the frontend.
-These will get served in the root directory of the backend server.
+        - `App.js`: Main React component
+        - `index.js`: starting point of the frontend app (mounts the App component to the DOM)